-- (1) Current is what flows on a wire or conductor (like water flowing down a river.).
+(1) Current is what flows on a wire or conductor (like water flowing down a river.).
 Current flows from negative to positive on the surface of a conductor.
-Current (E) is measured in amperes or amps. - (E) Voltage is the difference in electrical potential between two points in a circuit.
+Current (E) is measured in amperes (or shortened to amps).

+(E) Voltage is the difference in electrical potential between two points in a circuit.
 It's the push or pressure (like speed of the water in the river) behind current flow through a circuit.
-Electrical pressure in the river) behind current flow through a circuit. - the water in the river) behind current flow through a circuit.
-Electrical pressure (I) is measured in volts. - (R) Resistance determines how much current will flow through a component.
+Electrical pressure (I) is measured in volts.

+(R) Resistance determines how much current will flow through a component.
 As an equivalent, imagine something that restricts flow-such as a narrow point in the river, rapids.
-Resistance (R) is measured on Ohms - (P) Power is the amount of current times the voltage level at a given point.
+Resistance (R) is measured in Ohms.

+(P) Power is the amount of current times the voltage level at a given point.
 Power (P) is measured in watts.
 (The "Water equivalent" is the total weight or volume of water flowing past a certain point in the river per second)